 How virus-mediated plant modifications translate into changes in vector behavior and performance, is largely unknown (reviewed by Dáder et al., 2017; Fereres and Moreno, 2009; Mauck et al., 2019).
 It is assumed that most of the modifications are indirect, i.e. aphids and other vectors react to virus-induced changes in the plant.
-For example, yellowing symptoms induced by virus infection may attract and encourage the settling of insect vectors (for example Chesnais et al., 2022b; Johnston and Martini, 2020).
+For example, yellowing symptoms induced by virus infection may attract and encourage the settling of insect vectors (for example, Chesnais et al., 2022b; Johnston and Martini, 2020).
 A well-characterized example of such plant modifications by non-persistent, non-circulative viruses is the cucumber mosaic virus (CMV, genus Cucumovirus, family Bromoviridae).
 VOCs emitted by CMV-infected squash attract the green peach aphid (Myzus persicae, hereafter Myzus), but once landed on the infected squash, the poor palatability of the plant incites the aphids to leave fast (Mauck et al., 2010; Mauck et al., 2014).
 This aphid behavior is perfectly adapted to an efficient acquisition and transmission of CMV which relies on a short acquisition time and a rapid dispersal for propagation (Bhargava, 1951).
 Therefore, this example might be considered as ‘host manipulation’.
 Although there are more examples in the literature (reviewed by Dáder et al., 2017; Fereres and Moreno, 2009), host-induced vector manipulation by non-persistent/non-circulative viruses is rather under-explored.
 The non-circulative virus studied here – cauliflower mosaic virus (CaMV, genus Caulimovirus, family Caulimoviridae) – follows the same transmission kinetics as CMV except that it is retained longer (hours range) in its aphid vectors (Markham et al., 1987) and therefore its transmission mode has been classified also as ‘semi-persistent’, a term coined by Sylvester (1956).
 Previous work (Chesnais et al., 2019) showed that Myzus vectors did not show any preference for Camelina sativa (hereafter Camelina) plants infected with the severe CaMV isolate B-JI, but the number of intracellular probing punctures was increased and phloem ingestion and fecundity reduced on infected plants.
 Using CaMV-infected Arabidopsis thaliana (hereafter Arabidopsis) as virus host, Myzus spent less time in the pathway phase and more time feeding on phloem and aphid fecundity was lowered, compared to healthy control plants (Chesnais et al., 2021).
 A similar feeding behavior was observed for Myzus feeding on Arabidopsis infected with the milder CaMV isolate Cm1841r but in contrast to plants infected with the B-JI isolate, fecundity was not affected (Chesnais et al., 2021).
 Thus, there are contrasting results on possible manipulation of host plants by CaMV that might depend on the virus isolate and host plant species.